 Marriage introduces many changes to a relationship, including financial adjustments.
 This checklist, supplemented with information and referrals from Army Community Service Center (ACS) staff, can help you and your new spouse organize your finances efficiently and work through many of the other changes that come with your new status.

 HANDOUTS

-- ✓ My Money Manager Rank
+- ✓ My Rating As a Money Manager

 - ✓ Financial Values

 - ✓ Spending Plan Worksheet

 - ✓ Major Purchases

-- ✓ 5 Rules Of Buying A House ✓ Survivor Benefits Overview
+- ✓ 5 Rules of Buying a House

 - ✓ Military Retirement

-- ✓ Education Savings & Benefits
+- ✓ Thrift Savings Plan

-- ✓ TRICARE Overview

-- ✓ Estate Planning

-- ✓ Understanding Credit
+- ✓ Free Credit Monitoring

 - ✓ Paying Off Student Loans